sixtus/go-finger-exercise/ASSUMPTIONS.md

 ## Notes on first code complete
    - As expected, this made a lot more sense in flight
-   - Putting everthing together was so easy, I actually wrote main before the test for events_scanner (pending ofc)
+   - Putting everything together was so easy, I actually wrote main before the test for events_scanner (pending ofc)
    - The code is fairly straight forward, now that I have a first working solution, it makes sense to revisit variable names.
 Also top_n.go deserves documentation
    - I was thinking about threading the intake, but my little laptop runs it in 0m0,038s
    - Early optimization is the root of all evil, so keeping it single thread

+## Final todo:
+   - document top_n.go
+   - write evnets_scanner_test.go